-Energy prices have been increasing markedly in recent months with some suppliers raising prices by as much as 20%.
-One of the smaller suppliers, Outfox the Market, is no exception to this and judging by the appalling way it has dealt with these increases, could it be that it becomes the next energy minnow to go out of business and end up firmly out of the market?
+Outfox the Market has been firmly in the spotlight for the appalling way it has dealt with prices increases and subsequent customer issues.
+Could it be that it becomes the next energy minnow to go out of business and end up firmly out of the market?
+Let’s hope so!

-As with other suppliers, Outfox the Market decided to introduce using seasonal direct debits rather than a fixed monthly amount throughout the year.
-This was in an effort to smooth out payments over the year with your Direct Debit increasing in winter and decreasing in summer.
-The theory being you shouldn’t have large negative or positive energy balances.
-All very well and makes sense with regards to normal usage through different seasons but the way it has been introduced and explained, or rather not explained, has led to numerous complaints.
+The problems started when, as with other suppliers, Outfox the Market decided to introduce using seasonal direct debits rather than a fixed monthly amount throughout the year.
+This was in an effort to smooth out payments over the year with Direct Debits increasing in winter and decreasing in summer.
+The theory being that customers shouldn’t have large negative or positive energy balances.
+All very well and makes sense with regards to normal usage through different seasons but the way it was introduced and explained, or rather not explained, led to numerous complaints.
 Outfox the Market is a notable example of a provider guilty of very poor communication and confusing information.
-As a result of numerous complaints regarding how this was handled, the company decided to reverse the decision and revert back to fixed monthly Direct Debits.
-This has only added to the confusion with customers receiving multiple confusing Direct Debit advice emails.
-Nine smaller suppliers have gone under in the last 12 months due to poor management, growing competition and rising wholesale energy prices.
-Will Outfox the Market be next?
+As a result of numerous complaints regarding how the changes were handled, the company decided to reverse the decision and revert back to fixed monthly Direct Debits.
+This only added to the confusion with customers receiving multiple confusing Direct Debit advice emails.

 This post is based on personal experience as a previous customer of Outfox the Market.
-I left the company as their handling of the above issues was so poor I couldn’t justify remaining with them.
-In addition, their handling of my complaint was so poor I have had to take my complaint to the Ombudsman for investigation.
+I left the company, as their handling of the above issues was so poor I couldn’t justify remaining with them.
+In addition, their handling of my complaint equally as poor I had to take my complaint to the Ombudsman for investigation.
 If you are a customer affected by Outfox the Market’s appalling service and you would appreciate the opportunity to chat with other fellow long suffering customers then there’s a Facebook support group which is well worth checking out.
 Unbelievably members on another Facebook group have just received threatening ‘legal’ letters from Bastian PLC.
 Is there any level that this company will not stoop to?